ANNUAL CLOSURE

-Reopening of the site is scheduled for Saturday, June the 1st, 2024
+Reopening of the site is scheduled for Thursday, Mai the 29th, 2025

 (Attention: this date is likely to be delayed, according to the importance of the damage discovered after the winter and the surplus of preparation and safety work induced.